Imagine a true republic living up to the ideals of our founding fathers for ‘we the people’

 The Vermont Political Revolution is a nationwide, non-profit (501(c)(3)), non-partisan, constituent-led, grassroots organization and movement in which citizens and candidates work together to minimize conflicts of interest in public office via education, active learning, and proactive self-help.

 Starting in Vermont and spreading across the nation, voters and candidates are educated about the adverse effects of special interests campaign contributions on America’s democracy and proactive self-help remedies.
-Voter active learning and commitment are reinforced by garnering voter pledges to only vote for candidates who pledge to not seek or accept campaign contributions from special interests; likewise, candidate active learning and commitment are reinforced by garnering candidate pledges to not seek or accept campaign contributions from special interests.
+Voter active learning and commitment are reinforced by garnering voter pledges to strive to vote for candidates who pledge to not seek or accept campaign contributions from special interests; likewise, candidate active learning and commitment are reinforced by garnering candidate pledges to not seek or accept campaign contributions from special interests.

 We aim to induce a cultural paradigm shift in 21st century political thinking whereby voters insist on a politician profession standard of conduct akin to other highly regarded professions.
 We believe this ‘personal integrity’ approach, in concert with legal efforts (e.g., increased disclosure, contribution limits, reversal of Citizens United (constitutional amendment)), is the best way to maximize effectiveness in governance to solve our big problems.